Programmiermethoden-CampusMinden/Prog2-Lecture/lecture/frameworks/readme.md

 ---
-title: "Umgang mit Frameworks"
+no_beamer: true
 no_pdf: true
-no_beamer: true
+title: Umgang mit Frameworks
 ---